 Yes, there is evidence to support opening an abscess so that more efficient drainage will occur.

-Are there practice setting polices and procedures in place to support performing the activity, intervention or role?
+Are there practice setting policies and procedures in place to support performing the activity, intervention or role?

 No, there is no policy or procedure at the jail that supports RNs doing I&Ds…so this would be a STOP and RN Miller should not continue with her plan to open the abscess.